noahehall/multicloud/multicloud.md

   - right-size your resources: you must know your workload
   - use automation to clean up waste: shutdown unused/idle resources
   - prioritize high ROI investments: architect for cost optimization
-  - design fault-tolerant systems and use cloud services that scale horizontally
+  - design fault tolerant systems and use cloud services that scale horizontally
 - expert level
   - commitment based discounts, purchase plans and other non ondemand cost models are utilized for prod, dev and other workloads
   - proactive optimization through design, architecture and resource selection